 Are ceramic dental implants good?

-Ceramic dental implants UK is hypoallergenic unlike metal implants and so are great for patients who can develop sensitivity to metal implants.
+Ceramic dental implants in the UK is hypoallergenic unlike metal implants and so are great for patients who can develop sensitivity to metal implants.
 There’s a growing number of people who have allergies, skin sensitivities and compromised immune systems, therefore implantation of metal devices should be seriously scrutinized before the procedure.

 Is Zirconia the same as ceramic dental implants?